-Review of any use in a Floating Zone requiring a major or minor conditional use permit (see 30.36.070) occur in accordance with Chapter 30.74, Use Permits.
+Review of any use in the At Home in Encinitas Zone requiring a major or minor conditional use permit (see 30.36.070) occur in accordance with Chapter 30.74, Use Permits.

 G. Coastal Development Permit

 Projects within the Coastal Zone must be additionally processed and entitled pursuant to Chapter 30.80.